Insights on Space

 How to clean up space?

 Currently, it is a difficult task where one uses satellites to capture the debris with a magnetic plate that attracts the magnetic parts of the debris.
 These satellites push it into the orbit of the Earth until it burns up.
 However, the industry is looking towards creating materials that can be parked on the moon to be maintained and reused.
-This is unfortunately made more difficult as fuel is hard to find on the moon, but there is still an aim to recycle materials in the space.
+This is unfortunately made more difficult as fuel is hard to find on the moon, but there is still an aim to recycle materials in space.

 What is one key skill or trait you think is most important for the space sector?